Home fire prevention

 - Create a home fire evacuation plan with escape routes, and practice with each family member.
 If you have a two-story home, install evacuation ladders in each bedroom.

-- Keep at least one fire extinguisher on each level of your home, and make sure all family members know their locations and how to use them.
+- Keep at least one fire extinguisher on each level of your home, and make sure all family members know the extinguishers’ locations and how to use them.